Fmk0/notes/tips.md

 * Something that you don't understand one day, you will get it on another case and will blow your mind... this is some magic that i love when it comes.
 * If english is not your main language, learn this one and put your notes/papers/comments in that language.
 It's easier to show your work to others.
 * When people say it's expensive to learn RE i could say they are wrong, i've build my first lab setup with low-cost computers threw on streets and free softwares so...
-* Some CTF/CrackMe challenges are fun way to learn also some interesting things.
+* Some CTF/CrackMe challenges are fun ways to learn also some interesting things.
 * Take breaks, especially when you have struggles in some analysis.
 * 20/30 min dedicated everyday on reading/analyzing new stuff shared by the community is incredibly worth after weeks, months. (don't forget to make notes about it)
     - Twitter